Three easy ways to help your anxiety

 These actions help because positive action is a reminder that you can make a difference to your state of mind.
 If you are feeling overwhelmed at any point, they help regain focus let you rebalance.

-Stress can get to everyone – join us in Mental Health Awareness Week by taking stock and keeping an eye out for the people around us.
+Stress can get to everyone – make sure you take stock of your own situation, and keep an eye out for the people around you.
 Be a mental health champion and reap the benefits!